TonySac/Ender3NG-Build/software_install-CANBUS.md

 make
 ```

-This will generate the firmware as a `klipper.bin` file in under the standard path of `~/klipper/out/klipper.bin`
+This will generate the firmware as a `klipper.bin` file in under the standard path of `~/klipper/out/klipper.bin`.
+It is now ready to be flashed [with Katapult](//software_install-CANBUS.html#flash-with-katapult) or [without Katapult](/software_install-CANBUS.html#flash-without-katapult).

 ### Flash without Katapult

 If not using Katapult, the new firmware must be flashed via SD card.
 Copy `klipper.bin` to a MicroSD card that has been formatted to FAT32.
 Rename `klipper.bin` to `firmware.bin`.

-{: .tip }
-:bulb: Copy the firmware with whatever method works best.
-I've used SCP, SFTP, Samba, and a direct mount in the past.

-{: .note }
-:pencil: I've had issues with 32GB Samsung MicroSD cards flashing the firmware in the past.
-The cheap 8GB card that came with my Ender always works fine though.

 Power off the printer mainboard, insert the firmware SD card, and power on the mainbaord.
 Wait several moments for the firmware to flash.